 - Eat a healthy diet which includes a low salt intake.

 - Keep your weight and waist in check.

 - Cut back if you drink a lot of alcohol.

 If you have high levels of protein in your urine then you may be advised to take medication even if your blood pressure is normal.
-A type of medication called an angiotensin-converting enzyme (ACE) inhibitor (for example, captopril, enalapril, ramipril, lisinopril) has been shown to be beneficial for some people with CKD, as it reduces the risk of cardiovascular disease and can prevent further worsening of the function of your kidneys.
+A type of medication called an angiotensin-converting enzyme (ACE) inhibitor (for example, captopril, enalapril, ramipril, lisinopril) has been shown to be beneficial for some people with CKD.
+It reduces the risk of CVD and can prevent further worsening of the function of your kidneys.

 Note: people with stage 3 CKD or worse should also be immunised against influenza each year, and have a one-off immunisation against pneumococcus.

 What is the outlook (prognosis)?